Artisans from Thailand

 Hill Top Crafts

 Hill Top Crafts in Chiang Rai, Thailand employs Hmong women who sew unique, handmade purses.
 The artisans employed at Hill Top Crafts send their much-needed income home to their families in small villages in Laos and Vietnam.
-They are provided with shelter, as well as leadership training, Bible study, and discipleship courses.
+They are provided with shelter, as well as leadership training and discipleship courses.
 Their work at Hill Top Crafts helps them build self-esteem, encourage self-confidence, and provides essential hands-on skills to be successful in life.
 The women donate a portion of their sales to provide food, clothing, and shelter for orphans.

 Thai Country Trim

 For years, Thai Country Trim in Thailand has been a safe haven for battered women to receive emotional and financial support.

 One woman was constantly abused by her family until she sought help at Thai Country Trim.
 Her family gave her the most chores around the house and consistently told her she was worthless.
 Now, this woman, along with about 300 other women, is employed by Thai Country Trim, handcrafting items to earn a living and learn to heal from her past.

 The talent and tranquility of The Well artisans belie their astoundingly difficult backgrounds: one was sold into prostitution by her family as a small child; several were teenage bar workers; and another was a single mom with no resources.
 They have discovered their own innate talents through careful training in Thai arts, and The Well has given them a sense of hope and a positive vision for their futures.
 Today, these women have dreams of opening their own businesses; becoming doctors, nurses, lawyers, and teachers; and sending their children to school.